-Welcome to the 9th Parking & Transport Infrastructure Annual Report which sets out our achievements during 2016/17.
-We are proud that last year's report was awarded for best practice of the 'Presentation of Finance and Statistics' in the Parking and Traffic Regulations Outside London (PATROL) Annual Report Awards.
+Welcome to the 10th Parking & Transport Infrastructure Annual Report which sets out our achievements during 2017/18.
+We are proud that last year's report was shortlisted for 'Best Annual Report' as well as being recognised for best practice of the 'Presentation of Finance and Statistics' in the Parking and Traffic Regulations Outside London (PATROL) Annual Report Awards.
 It is pleasing to see that we have been recognised for improving public information, promoting transparency and changing negative perceptions around parking.